Dance: Body image

-Eating Disorders
+Eating disorders

-Eating disorders in dancers are generally very publicly common.
-Through data analysis and studies published, sufficient data regarding the percentage and accuracy dancers have of realistically falling into unhealthy disordered eating habits or the development of an eating disorder were extracted.
+In North America, eating disorders present a significant public health challenge, with an estimated 10% of young girls affected.
+Those engaged in aesthetic-focused sports like dance face even greater risks due to intense pressures for a slender physique.
+Eating disorders in dancers are generally very common.
+Through data analysis and studies published, sufficient data regarding the percentage and accuracy of dancers who realistically fall into unhealthy disordered eating habits or the development of an eating disorder were extracted.
 Dancers, in general, have a higher risk of developing eating disorders than the general public, primarily falling into anorexia nervosa and EDNOS.
-Research has yet to distinguish a direct correlation regarding dancers having a higher risk of developing bulimia nervosa.
+Research has yet to distinguish a direct correlation between dancers having a higher risk of developing bulimia nervosa.
 Studies concluded that dancers overall have a three times higher risk of developing eating disorders, more specifically anorexia nervosa and EDNOS.